iCliniq Logo

 Hi doctor,

 I would like to seek your help on higher lymphocyte count.
 I am taking antibiotics after my doctor noticed enlarged lymph nodes on my neck and edge of my ears.
 I am under medication to check whether this infection is due to some throat issues or not.
-But, my ESR count remains same after a week.
+But my ESR (erythrocyte sedimentation rate) count remains same after a week.
 My platelet count is settled in comparison to my earlier reports.
 I have attached my reports for your reference.
-Please help.

 Hi,